freedomofpress/securedrop/docs/backup_and_restore.rst

 Run the backup Ansible role
 '''''''''''''''''''''''''''

-Now you can run the production Ansible playbook with the ``backup`` tag to perform the backup:
+Now you can run the production Ansible playbook with special flags tag to perform the backup:

 .. code:: sh

    cd install_files/ansible-base
-   ansible-playbook -i inventory -t backup securedrop-prod.yml
+   ansible-playbook -i inventory -t backup securedrop-prod.yml -e perform_backup=true

 .. todo:: Test this on a real Admin Workstation